o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/azsl/shader-variant-options.md

 ---
-linktitle: Shader Variant Options
+linktitle: Shader variant options
-title: AZSL, Design Principles And Purpose Of Shader Variant Options
+title: Shader variant options in Amazon Shading Language (AZSL)
-description: Learn about the design principles and purpose of AZSL Shader Variant Options in the Atom Renderer.
+description: Learn about Amazon Shading Language (AZSL) shader variant options for Atom Renderer.
 weight: 100
 ---

-Shader Variant Options are "statically optimizable" Shader Constants that the developer can choose to compile as static constants or as regular global variables.
-They are only used in conditional statements.
+Shader variant options are shader constants that are only used in conditional statements that can be statically optimized.
+You can choose to compile them as static constants or as global variables.

-Shader Variant Options are conceptually equivalent to [Specialization Constants](https://www.khronos.org/registry/vulkan/specs/1.1-khr-extensions/html/chap10.html#pipelines-specialization-constants) (external link) in Vulkan.
+Shader variant options are conceptually equivalent to [Specialization Constants](https://www.khronos.org/registry/vulkan/specs/1.1-khr-extensions/html/chap10.html#pipelines-specialization-constants) (external link) in Vulkan.

 The idea is easier to explain with some code.
 Consider the following AZSL code snippet, where a Shader Variant Option is being used to conditionally branch:
 ```cpp